 Without having to do anything, a mechanic’s lien expires in Washington state 8 months after you’ve claimed it — but we wouldn’t recommend waiting that long.
 To avoid future lawsuits and move forward with a clean slate, the Northwest Lien team recommends you file a lien release rather than allow the lien to expire.

 Important note before you keep reading: only release a lien if you have been paid, money in hand.
 Releasing a lien that hasn’t been satisfied yet forfeits your right to collect payment out of escrow if the property goes up for sale, which often happens after the lien has expired.
 In most cases, we recommend signing a conditional lien release as it ensures you only waive your right to lien once you’ve been paid; learn more about the difference between conditional lien releases vs. unconditional lien releases.

 A mechanic’s lien release is an official document stating that rightful payment was claimed, the original lien claimant is satisfied, and the mechanic’s lien is released from the property record.
+Oftentimes confused, familiarize yourself with mechanic’s lien waiver vs. mechanic’s lien release.
 In Washington, the state legislature refers to it as a “Release of Lien Rights,” and lien claimants can release said lien rights before or after payment is due.
 (It’s technically called “waiving” lien rights if it’s before payment is due, but that’s beside the point.)